 In this telling, the father is the king of ancient Britain.
 The son is a prince and next in line to the throne.
 The disease is leprosy, once greatly feared.

 Bladud was imprisoned but escaped to the countryside.
-In hiding, he got a job as a swineherd near what is now Bath.
+In hiding, he worked as a swineherd near what is now Bath, England.
 While tending to the pigs, he noticed that the mud, in which they enjoyed wallowing, was warm, even in the winter.
 Soon he joined the pigs in the hot bath and, after repeated exposure, saw that his sores were healing.
 The mud baths cured his disease.

 He was restored to his rightful place as king and, in thanks, founded a town around the natural hot spring.
 He dedicated the town to Sulis, a life-affirming Celtic mother-goddess.
-Bladud ruled for twenty years in the 9th century BC and was succeeded by his son Leir.
+Bladud ruled for twenty years in the 800s BCE and was succeeded by his son Leir.
 (Shakespeare based his play King Lear on Leir’s story.)

-After their invasion of Britain, the Romans changed the town’s name to Aquae Sulis (“the waters of Sulis”).
+After their invasion of Britain, the Romans changed the town’s name to Aquae Sulis (waters of Sulis).
 The Romans associated the goddess Sulis with their own goddess Minerva, a common practice.

-They constructed a temple to Sulis-Minerva in 60 AD and later a bathing complex around the spring.
-The spring’s water is heated naturally by the earth, ten to fifteen-thousand feet below the surface.
-It emerges at one-hundred-fifteen degrees at a rate of over two-hundred-fifty-thousand gallons per day.
+They constructed a temple to Sulis-Minerva in 60 CE and, later, a bathing complex around the spring.
+The spring’s water is heated naturally by the earth, ten to fifteen thousand feet below the surface.
+It emerges at one hundred and fifteen degrees at a rate of over two hundred and fifty thousand gallons per day.

-In the 2nd century the Romans enclosed the pool and added a hot bath (caldarium), warm bath (tepidarium), cold bath (frigidarium) and some massage rooms.
+In the 100s, the Romans enclosed the pool and added a caldarium (hot bath), tepidarium (warm bath), frigidarium (cold bath), and some massage rooms.

-During an archaeological excavation of the Sacred Spring in 1979-80, one-hundred-thirty Roman curse tablets were found.
+During an archaeological excavation of the Sacred Spring in 1979–80, one hundred and thirty Roman “curse tablets” were found.
 Curse tablets are written requests to Sulis-Minerva to intercede on behalf of the plaintiff.

-The tablets are small metal sheets, made from lead and inscribed by hand during the 2nd-4th centuries AD.
+The tablets are small metal sheets, made from lead.
+They were inscribed by hand during the 100s, 200s, and 300s CE.
 Most of them accuse someone of theft, often by name, and typically of clothing or jewelry stolen while bathing.
 They request justice.
 An example:

 Docimedis has lost two gloves and asks that the thief responsible should lose their minds and eyes in the goddess’ temple.